 As mentioned earlier, the definition of “mechanical contractor” leaves room for specialization.
 Consequently, technicians working in these tailored roles often require distinct hard skills (i.e. knowledge of best practices for installing and maintaining industry-specific systems such as industrial boilers).

-COMPUTER-AIDED DESIGN (CAD)
+WELL VERSED WITH COMPUTER-AIDED DESIGN (CAD)

 Those looking to become subcontractors specializing in mechanical trades naturally need entrepreneurial skills.
 Not the least of these is scheduling since mechanical contractors often need multiple projects ongoing at once to stay viable.
 Thankfully, programs like Bridgit Bench exist to help mechanical contractors (and other types of subcontractors) with these tasks.